jackyko1991/Spec-Driven-Development/README.md

 ### Development and Debugging Sandboxes

-To ensure a clean and isolated development environment, the Steering Architect establishes conventions for using a unified sandbox.
-A sandbox is a temporary, isolated environment where new features can be developed or bugs can be fixed without affecting the main codebase.
+To ensure a clean and isolated development environment, the Steering Architect establishes conventions for a unified sandbox—a temporary, isolated space for developing new features or fixing bugs without impacting the main codebase.

 All isolated work, whether for new features or bug fixes, takes place in the `.sandbox/` directory.
 The method for creating this sandbox can be configured:
 -   **Directory Copy**: A minimal copy of only the necessary files for the task.